 If you already have a strong core skip to one of the programs below.
 If not, read on to learn how to build your core muscle group.

 You do not need to do aerobics, ab crunches (unless you can), join a gym or buy special weights, balls or tension bands to help work on your core unless you want to for a change in routine.
-In fact, I do my in bed and when I first sit up.
-After I injured my back in a fall in March of this year and was bedridden for over week, I realized I had very little strength in my mid-section to try and get myself out of bed and into my bathroom.
+In fact, I do my exercises in bed when I first get up.
+After I injured my back in a fall in March of 2018 and was bedridden for over week, I realized I had very little strength in my mid-section to try and get myself out of bed and into my bathroom.
 My therapist advised me to start working my core so walking would be easier and I could heal quicker.
 So here is my first exercise for the core.

 While laying flat on your back raise your right arm stretched out fully in front of you while lifting your left leg.
 You just need to lift them a little to feel the tight pull diagonally across your body.
 Hold for a count of five seconds, more when you’re stronger, and repeat with the opposite side.